-RBS to pay another $5 billion to settle DOJ toxic mortgages probe
+The financial crisis finally ends for RBS with $5 billion payment

 "Reaching this settlement in principle with the US Department of Justice will, when finalized, allow us to deal with this significant remaining legacy issue and is the price we have to pay for the global ambitions pursued by this bank before the crisis," he said.

-The size of the settlement was lower than analysts had feared.
+The size of the settlement -- expected to be the last major penalty for the bank -- was lower than analysts had feared.
 Some predicted RBS might have to pay around $10 billion.

-The bank's shares jumped more than 4% in early trading in London following the announcement.
+The bank's shares jumped as much as 6.5% in London following the announcement.

+The British government owns more than 70% of RBS, a legacy of a £45 billion ($61 billion) taxpayer bailout of the bank in 2008.
+The DOJ settlement could clear the way for the government to offload its stake.

+"Our policy remains to return the bank to private hands as soon as we can achieve fair value for the shares, recognizing that fair value could well be below what the previous government paid for them," UK Treasury chief Philip Hammond said in April.

 RBS agreed to pay $5.5 billion last year to settle a separate investigation by the US Federal Housing Finance Agency.
 The bank said around $3.5 billion of the DOJ settlement would be covered by existing provisions, with the rest accounted for by an "incremental charge" in the second quarter of 2018.